A focus on long-term performance

 You may be able to access your super early if you're facing financial hardship

 As superannuation is there to support you once you stop working, you normally can't withdraw it until you reach a certain age and retire.
-However, some super funds, including QSuper, allow you to take it out early if you are facing severe financial hardship and meet the requirements set by the Australian Government.
+However, some super funds allow you to take it out early if you are facing severe financial hardship and meet the requirements set by the Australian Government.

-You can apply to take out an amount of between $1,000 and $10,000 in any 12-month period if you are experiencing financial hardship.
-If your super balance is less than $1,000, or you have reached the age you can access your super, you can apply to take out the full amount.
+If your super balance is less than $1,000, you can apply to take out the full amount.

 Taking out your super due to "financial hardship" is different from accessing your super on "compassionate grounds".

-The main difference is that you don't need to be receiving income support payments from Centrelink to access your super early on compassionate grounds.
+The main difference is that you don't need to be getting government income support payments to access your super early on compassionate grounds.

 Find out more about compassionate grounds.